 About the Collection Development Policy

 The purpose of this policy is to communicate the standards used by the Libraries in building and maintaining the Libraries’ physical and digital collections.
-Contact the Associate University Librarian for Public Services and Collection or Head of Collections for questions about our policies.
+Contact the Senior Director for Outreach and Engagement for questions about our policies.

 Our primary audiences are Binghamton University’s faculty, students and staff.

 The Libraries’ Subject Librarians have primary responsibility for developing collections in their subject areas.
 Contact your Subject Librarian for any resource needs.

 As a research university, we maintain a support-level collection for all disciplines taught on campus.
 Depending on the degrees and programs offered by each department, we will build up to research-level collections in subject areas.
 Our collecting priorities are aligned with the priorities of the University; as the University’s strategic priorities change, our collections change.
 We collect materials primarily in English and in other languages as appropriate for each discipline.

 We use several criteria in selecting resources, including but not limited to:

 - Relevance to existing collections and to the University curriculum

 - The material’s subject and scope of content

 - The extent to which the resource contributes to our efforts to promote diversity and justice and understand and combat racism